vnen/godot-tiled-importer/README.md

 file so they are not even imported.

 **Note:** If you have other `.json` files in your project, this plugin will try to import them and fail.
-Consider putting those files in a folder alongside a `.gdignore` file so Godot won't try to import them.
+There's an option in the Project Settings to disable the JSON format and avoid this.
+If you need to use JSON format for Tiled files, consider putting the non-Tiled JSON files in a folder alongside a `.gdignore` file so Godot won't try to import them.

 ## Caveats on Tiled maps